 Back to All Events

-Join us for a free virtual talk on Sunday, October 20, at 10 AM Central.
+Join us for a free virtual talk on Sunday, October 19, at 10 AM Central.
 This Virtual Symposium is free and open to the public.
 It will be recorded.
-Special thanks to the Archaeological Institute of America-Nashville Society for the William D. E. Coulson Memorial Lectureship grant supporting this program on science in archaeology.
+Register on Zoom here.

 ABOUT THE SYMPOSIUM: